 “For many months now the district has been in turmoil over concerns regarding special education procedure, practices and services,” Hagerty-Ross said.
 “The board and the administration has made significant efforts to address those concerns… however, concerns have continued.
 And at this time, the board has concluded that new leadership is required.”

-Hagerty-Ross noted that Falcone received an email from a “respected staff member outlining numerous concerns over special education practices and procedure” in September of 2012 but did not share it with the school board.
+Hagerty-Ross noted that Falcone received a letter from a “respected staff member outlining numerous concerns over special education practices and procedure” in September of 2012 but did not share it with the school board.

 “While we understand that Dr. Falcone wished to address on his own the serious concerns expressed, we disagree with that approach,” Hagerty-Ross said.
 “We agree that consulting the board was necessary.”